 Install a drainage mat with molded dimples.
 The material used needs to create air gaps between the wall and itself so that moisture can travel to the drain structure.
-The drainage mat shall be cut to the exact depth of the foundation.
+The drainage mat should be cut to the exact depth of the foundation.
 It can also help ease lateral pressure against the foundation.

-06Basement Waterproofing - Complete the French Drain
+Complete the French Drain

 Install the French drain or weeping tile.
 The pipe, 4” could be used, must be installed at the base of the footing weeping the water level below the basement floor.
-It is a good practice to install clean outs, to provide easy to access for maintenance purposes.
+It is a good practice to install cleanouts, to provide easy to access for maintenance purposes.

 The following should be avoided when waterproofing a basement:

-- Do not use Tar.
+- Do not use tar.
 Tar will become very brittle and will crack eventually.

 - Do not use plastic to waterproof your basement walls.
 The plastic-like material will peel, and moisture will make its way in.